ChrstphrHll/npc_gen/students/Ljuk Vulkor.md

 # Ljuk Vulkor
 ---
 ### Description
-- Dwarf Sorcerer from Shadesburry Initiative
+- Dwarf Sorcerer from Principality of the Palus Peoples
 - 2nd year Assault student in Elkenval
-- long wavy platinum hair that's braided, Pale Green eyes, and Tan skin
+- shoulder length frizzy white hair that's plain, Pale Green eyes, and Tan skin
 - Is Mystical and Negligent, and has Teamwork as their ideal

 ### Organizations